 Dress Up 121 has several fun online games where you make different recipes virtually.
 Let’s take sushi for example – you have to mix up the ingredients, cut the veggies, steam the rice, roll up the sushi rolls, and put it into a nice visual presentation!
-I could see this being a blast for younger children who are not ready to do things on their own in the kitchen, but would love have some
+I could see this being a blast for younger children who are not ready to do things on their own in the kitchen, but would love have some hands mouse-on experience.

 The Activity TV cooking section called “Let’s Eat” has lots of fun videos with short lessons on how to make different food items.
 They have everything from breakfast to dinner to dessert!

 Sewing isn’t something that I’ve ever been very interested in, but I think at least a few basic sewing skills are necessary for everyone to have.

 Thankfully, there are many places online where you can learn right along with your kids!

 Kids Sewing Projects has a ton of great lessons online!
 It begins with age-appropriate projects that focus on fine motor skills and getting kids interested in the mechanics of hand-sewing.
 This one goes all the way from preschool up through an intermediate level.